-The figure below presents the geological formation within the Project site and surrounding areas which are represented by various lithologic associations ranging in age from Late Paleozoic to Quaternary.
+The figure below presents the geological formation within the Project site and surrounding areas which are represented by various lithologic associations ranging in age from Late Palaeozoic to Quaternary.

 As shown in the figure below, the rock units that could be exposed in the Project location are mainly Quaternary deposits.
 The Quaternary deposits cover almost all the area of the project site.
-These BOO Wind Power Plant 500MW at the Gulf of Suez - Final ESIA Report (D6) Page 66 deposits are formed of sand, gravel, clay, aeolian sand sheets and sand accumulations.
+These deposits are formed of sand, gravel, clay, aeolian sand sheets and sand accumulations.
 They are mainly composed of clastic sediments of different textures ranging from silt to boulder size.
 The composition of the Quaternary deposits is mainly the weathering products of the surrounding exposed rocks.
 The colour of the soil cover (Quaternary deposits) reflects the source of the sediments.
 As the exposed rocks in the north and north-west directions (the southern part of north Galala plateau) are sedimentary and mainly of carbonates rich in chert bands (Eocene limestone) and evaporates, their withered products are light in colour rich in lime mud, chert nodules, limestone and dolomite fragments.
-But in the southern direction with the occurrence of the igneous rocks of the Red Sea mountain range in the far west, which consists mainly of granitic rocks rich in feldspars reddish in colour.
+But in the southern direction with the occurrence of the igneous rocks of the Red Sea Mountain range in the far west, which consists mainly of granitic rocks rich in feldspars reddish in colour.
 The soil cover in this region is predominantly reddish as it consists of the weathered products of and fragments of granites.